khederTa/Six-Degrees-of-Kevin-Bacon/README.md

 ## Getting Started:

 1. Download the orginal version of the project from [degrees.zip](https://cdn.cs50.net/ai/2023/x/projects/0/degrees.zip) and unzip it.
+2. The used dataset existed inside `degreees.zip`.
-2. Or clone this version which support multiple algorithms.
+3. Clone this version of code which support multiple algorithms.

 ## Available Algorithms: